xthuan/xthuan.github.io/_pages/research.md

 ## Research Interests

 In 2012, when I was with University Duisburg-Essen, Germany, I started to work on the research for wireless sensor networks (WSNs).
 From 2012-2017, my research centered around the link quality of WSNs.
 From 2018, the year I started to pursue my Ph.D. at Unversity of Liverpool & XJTLU, my research still concentrated on WSN; the focus, however, was shifted to time synchronization.
-Three years later, I foray into the security area; one starting point is the node identification against Spoofing attack.
+Three years later, I foray into the security area basing on the time synchronization research; one starting point is the node identification against Spoofing attack.
 I list my major research below.
 Note that, the proposed solutions are practical solutions that are all evaluated on a real WSN testbed.

 ## Energy-efficient Time Synchronization
 * Improving multi-hop time synchronization performance in wireless sensor networks based on packet- relaying gateways with per-hop delay compensation